gsdlab/vpdev/README.md

 In general, to refer to multiple features, list `lpq names` of the features separated with any whitespace character except a new line.

-* To annotate a folder with a feature, add a file called `.vp-folder` and list the features it implements.

-For example, consider the following folder/file tree:
+* We do not annotate folders, since it's a particular case of files.
+Annotations can be done inside outside a folder by specifying folder name, or inside the folder by referring to it as `.` (dot).

-* To annotate files or folders without modifying their contents (e.g., binary files), add a file called `.vp-files` and list each file or folder name by a mask in a new line followed by a list of features in another line.
+* To annotate files or folders without modifying their contents, add a file called `.vp-files` and list each file or folder name by a mask in a new line followed by a list of features in another line.

 For example, a file `/.vp-files` in a project root folder (`ClaferMooVisualizer`) could contain the following (excluding the comments):